matthew-andrews/workshop-making-it-work-offline/01-introduction/README.md

 ## What you should get out of today's course

 - A few working prototypes.
-- Access to this GitHub repository for 3 months (at least - not sure what to do after that).
 - All the prototypes are on my GitHub (publicly so if you have any problems with any after today - please feel free to raise issues there and I will try to find time to help)

 ## Group chat